silicontrip/DroboDashboard/README.md

 Command line tools to communicate with the DDService Daemon for monitoring a directly connected Drobo

+This version only works with Drobo Dashboard 1.
+Not Drobo Dashboard 2.

     Drobo dashboard Utility
     Utility to manage connected Drobos
     Usage: dash <command> [options]